-- Member services, claim inquiries, personal health support and Mental Health/Substance Use Disorder Administrator: (800) 252-8039 toll-free; - Claims address: Blue Cross and Blue Shield of Texas Claims, P.O.
+- For more information about COVID-19 Covered Health Services, see Section 6, Details for Covered Health Services under the heading COVID-19 Services during the Declaration of National Emergency. - Medical and mental health member services, claim inquiries, personal health support at: (800) 252-8039; - Claims address: Blue Cross and Blue Shield of Texas Claims, P.O.
 Box 660044; Dallas, Texas 75266-0044; and - Online assistance: www.healthselectoftexas.com.

-HealthSelect of Texas SM (HealthSelect Secondary) is a self-funded benefit plan offered through the Texas Employees Group Benefits Program (GBP or Program) by the Employees Retirement System of Texas (ERS).
+HealthSelect of Texas[®] (HealthSelectSM Secondary) is a self-funded benefit plan offered through the Texas Employees Group Benefits Program (GBP or Program) by the Employees Retirement System of Texas (ERS).

 HealthSelect is pleased to provide you with this Master Benefit Plan Document (MBPD), which describes the health Benefits available to you and your eligible covered family members.
-It includes information regarding: